isar/hive/README.md

 - [Transactions](#-transactions)
 - [FAQ](#-buzzworthy-questions-faq)

-> 🐝 Bees have five eyes – three simple eyes on top of the head, and two compound eyes, with numerous hexagonal facets.
+> Bee fact: Bees have five eyes – three simple eyes on top of the head, and two compound eyes, with numerous hexagonal facets.

 ### 📦 Opening Boxes